-Innovation in itself will also be analyzed.
+Innovation in itself is central to the course.
 Various forms of innovation that can be pursued by organizations will be explained, and the students will develop frameworks for analyzing how different organizational structures, processes and management methods can be used for implementing and managing innovation.
 The course aims at opening up the black box of innovation and equipping the students with concepts and frameworks that will help them to apprehend and better manage innovation.

-Mode of delivery (face-to-face, distance learning)
+• Mode of delivery (face-to-face, distance learning)

 Face-to face teaching, individual student work and student presentations.
+Three (3) effective face-to-face teaching hours per week.

-Prerequisites and co-requisites
+• Prerequisites and co-requisites